LukeD77/adv_machine_learning/README.md

 I am working to establish a career in Astrobiology, so detailing the characteristics of planets appeals to my joy of Astronomy.

-### A fun piece of python code an automatic emailer that I use frequently when I have to run code and leave since it takes so long to complete
+### A fun piece of python code I use is an automatic emailer for when I have code with long runtimes and I can email myself the results.
+This way, I can deliberate next steps before I am even back in front of my computer.
 The email code was used referencing a tutorial at the link: https://realpython.com/python-send-email/

-I also used this to make a dad joke emailer that emails a random dad joke whenever the script is ran!
+I also modified this email code to make a dad joke emailer that emails a random dad joke whenever the script is ran!

 ```Python
 #Required packages to impliment from command line: